-Campus Safety.
+- · Alcohol and Other Drug Awareness Training Programs: Alcohol and other drug awareness training programs, such as the Training in Intervention Procedures (TIPS) certification program designed to prevent intoxication, underage drinking, and drunk driving, are offered by campus safety various times throughout the academic year. - · Community Leader Training: Campus Safety Officers throughout the year assist the Office of Residential Life with community leader training, from alcohol and drug awareness to personal safety and security. - CUBIT: Colgate University Bicycle Identification Tag program allows Colgate community members to register their bicycles with campus safety.
 The make, model, color, serial number, speeds, and extra equipment are recorded and then a CUBIT sticker is placed on the bicycle.
 In the event the bicycle is lost or stolen, the Campus Safety Department as well as other law enforcement agencies will be able to return the bicycle to the rightful owner once recovered.
-Campus Safety Officers also hang a tag on all bicycles found unlocked, reminding everyone of the importance of securing their bicycle and/or registering it with Campus Safety.
+Campus safety officers also hang a tag on all bicycles found unlocked, reminding everyone of the importance of securing their bicycles and/or registering them with campus safety.
 This program is highly recommended and made available campuswide throughout the year.